LoRA: Low-Rank Adaptation of Large Language Models

 Why initialize B to zero?

-So ΔW = BA = 0 at the start: training begins exactly at the pretrained model and the detour only ever adds what it has learned, which keeps early steps stable.
+So ΔW = BA = 0 at the start: training begins exactly at the pretrained model and the low-rank path only ever adds what it has learned, which keeps early steps stable.
 A is random so gradients can still flow.

 Where does α/r come from, and how do I set it?